FedericoMz/Frank/README.md

 ![Frank's Steps](https://github.com/FedericoMz/Frank/assets/80719913/4713ade4-57aa-4b1b-b114-a098bf537098)

 ## What the various files do
 _IDA_frank_main_ includes the main systems, whereas _frank_algo_ some auxiliary methods employed by Frank (for example, to compute fairness, or create synthetic records). _classes_ includes various simulated users.

-We will provide a tutorial notebook soon.
+Check the tutorial to see how to set the users and Frank.